 Friday, February 20, 2015

-7 Tips on Turning Your Inner Voice Positive
+7 Tips for Turning Inner Voice Positive

 If your inner voice is negative, it can crush your self-confidence, self-esteem, self-worth, self-loyalty and most of all your self-love.
 It can also beat you up with self-blame, self-shame, and self-judgment for things you did not even do as well as disconnect you from your core self.The more you listened and feed negative comments in your head, the more you dislike, distrust and hate yourself.

 Your inner voice can cause a great deal of emotional suffering.
 The more battles your inner voice wins, the more influence and power it gains over your thoughts.
 At that point, it takes over the direction of your emotions and behaviors, and reactions causing you to serve as your inner voice dictates.
 Don't be a slave to your inner voice.
 7 Tips on Changing and CalmingYour Inner Voice